ovh/docs/pages/platform/ai/training_guide_08_billing_concept/guide.en-gb.md

 ### Compute resources details

 During the AI Training job creation, you can select **compute resources**, known as CPUs or GPUs.
-Their official pricing is available in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or on the[OVHcloud Public Cloud website](https://www.ovhcloud.com/en-gb/public-cloud/prices/).
+Their official pricing is available in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB) or on the [OVHcloud Public Cloud website](https://www.ovhcloud.com/en-gb/public-cloud/prices/).

 Rates for compute are mentioned per hour to facilitate reading of the prices, but the billing granularity remains **per minute**.